Blog

 • Incidents reported and addressed 30% faster due to real-time alerts.

-• Risk mitigation efforts improved, reducing claims payouts by 15%.
+• Risk mitigation efforts were improved, resulting in a 15% reduction in claims payouts.

 • Policyholders gained peace of mind with advanced monitoring, improving trust and brand loyalty.